akka/akka/akka-docs/rst/java/http/routing-dsl/directives/cache-condition-directives/conditional.rst

 targeted by the request has already been established and the respective ETag/Last-Modified values can be determined.

-The :ref:`FileAndResourceDirectives` internally use the ``conditional`` directive for ETag and Last-Modified support (if the ``akka.http.routing.file-get-conditional`` setting is enabled).
+The :ref:`FileAndResourceDirectives-java` internally use the ``conditional`` directive for ETag and Last-Modified support (if the ``akka.http.routing.file-get-conditional`` setting is enabled).

 __ http://tools.ietf.org/html/draft-ietf-httpbis-p4-conditional-26#section-6